leggomyfroggo/FBC/README.md

 NOTE: LiPo batteries can be dangerous if mishandled.
 NEVER use unprotected cells.
 It's always safer to use one cell if you're unsure of your ability to properly balance two cells.
 ## PCB Components
 ### Harvested GBC Parts
-You will need a donor GBC -- CPU-06 revisions will NOT work -- that retains the following components in working order:
+You will need a donor GBC of revision CPU-05 or before -- CPU-06 revisions will NOT work -- that retains the following components in working order:
 - CPU
 - RAM
 - Crystal
 - Link port
+- Cartridge slot

 ### New parts
 The full BOM for the remaining electrical components can be found in the repo.